rx-angular/rx-angular/libs/state/docs/snippets/behavior-subject-vs-rx-state.md

 constructor(private api: TodoApiService, private state: RxState<IChecklist>)
 ```

 RxState service is in component providers.
-That means that lifecycle of this service will be nearly the same as lifecycle of component.
-And on component destruction service will also be destroyed.
-We can now completely remove our `State` class.
-Also we can get rid of `OnDestroy` lifecycle hook since we don't need to manage subscriptions manually anymore.
+That means that the lifecycle of this service will be nearly the same as the lifecycle of the component.
+And on component destruction, service will also be destroyed.
+We can now entirely remove our `State` class.
+Also, we can get rid of the `OnDestroy` lifecycle hook since we don't need to manage subscriptions manually anymore.

-**Reading from state**
+**Reading from state:**

 ```ts
 name$ = this.state.select('name');